 Located about two (2) hours east of Asheville, it is also a possible retirement choice for some.
 The nearest hospital, Blue Ridge Regional Hospital, is located in Spruce Pine which is about fifteen (15) minutes away (8.2 miles).
 Mayland Community College is also in Spruce Pine, while Mitchell High School is located in Bakersville which is 17.2 miles away, and takes just under thirty (30) minutes to get there.

 You can get additional information about this area from the Mitchell County Visitor Center and Mitchell County Chamber of Commerce.
-If you like the outdoors, it is most definitely a worthwhile destination either for a visit or possible place to live.
+If you like the outdoors, it is most definitely a worthwhile destination either for a visit or a possible place to live.

 For those looking for additional income where you can Travel & Earn then check out this Online Training Platform>>>Click Here<<<